mrworf/detrackify-email/GUARD_SERVER.md

 - **Keep it simple** to not scare or baffle regular users

 When link resolution is enabled the server will attempt to determine the final destination of the provided link.
-Use `--resolve head` for HEAD requests (default) or `--resolve get` for GET requests which also extracts the page title.
+Use `--resolve head` for HEAD requests or `--resolve get` for GET requests or `--resolve get` for GET requests which also extracts the page title.
 The page will display a progress message while this happens and the continue button activates only once the real URL is known.
 The